 Wells Fargo’s stance on cardholder benefits is somewhat in the middle.
 It never offered a huge amount of benefits, but in recent years, it hasn’t gone out of its way to eliminate the ones it has traditionally offered.

 - Cell phone protection policy.
 This policy offers $600 worth of coverage if your phone is damaged or stolen.
-To utilize this coverage, you just have to pay your mobile phone bill with your card.
+To utilize this coverage, you just have to pay your monthly mobile phone bill with your card.
 Just note that there’s a $25 deductible.

 - Visa Signature Concierge.
-This service is available 24/7 and offers you assistance with travel, dining and entertainment planning.
+This service is available 24/7 and offers assistance with travel, dining and entertainment planning.

 - Visa Signature Luxury Hotel collection.
 This program offers you substantial hotel discounts and benefits when booking accommodations through it.
 Sample offers include a third night free when you book two nights, or 30% off room rates.
 And when staying also receive a $25 food and beverage credit, free continental breakfasts and complimentary in-room wifi.
 And upon availability, you’ll receive room upgrades and a 3 p.m. late checkout.